RedHatRanger/RHCE9Vagrant/rhce-practice-questions/07_multi-group_install_packages.md

 ### ANSWER #7:

-1) Log into the CONTROL NODE as student, and run:
+1) Log into the CONTROL NODE as student, and create the packages.yml file:
 ```
 [student@control ansible]$ vim packages.yml